strachowski/Swift-cfenv/README.md

 The `options` JSON parameter can contain the following properties:

-  - `name` - This is the name of the application.
+  - `name` - A string value for the name of the application.
 This value is used as the default name property of the `AppEnv` object.
 If the property is not specified, the `name` property of the `VCAP_APPLICATION` environment variable is used.
   - `protocol` - The protocol used in the generated URLs.
 It overrides the default protocol used when generating the URLs in the `AppEnv` object.
+  - `vcap` - JSON object that provides values when running locally for the `VCAP_APPLICATION` and `VCAP_SERVICES` environment variables.
+This JSON object can have application and/or services properties, whose values are the same as the values serialized in the `VCAP_APPLICATION` and `VCAP_SERVICES` environment variables.
+Please, note that, when running locally, the `url` and `urls` properties of the `AppEnv` instance are not based on the `vcap` application object.
+Also, note that the `vcap` property is ignored if not running locally.

+### `AppEnv`